 The challenge has become to improve the Customer experience.
 On the understanding that we have extended this to creating the

 The idea is to create a working environment that allows our employees to create memorable events for Customers.
 The memory of both experiences then becomes a product that both employees and Customers can take home and that will make them come back for more.

 Workplace is more prominent and potentially sexier than the invisibility of Facilities Management.
 After all FM is not called the Cinderella profession for nothing.

 I want to crush the idea that there is any superiority on the Workplace side of the equation.
 Facilities Management and Workplace management are not subservient to the other but overlap and embrace the same ethos.
 They just come from different starting points.

-To go back to Mark Eltringham he provides us with an analogy of “a creature called the marbled crayfish, which is spreading rapidly around the world because it reproduces asexually by cloning itself.
+To go back to Mark Eltringham he provides us with an analogy of “a creature called which is spreading rapidly around the world because it reproduces asexually by cloning itself.
 All of the animals are female.
 The process of parthenogenesis is common enough in the natural world, but these particular creatures are able to produce offspring at an alarming rate, hence the worldwide explosion in their numbers.

 But they’re doomed.
 The reason animals mate is to splice DNA to create new forms that may be better adaptations to changing environments.
 The marbled crayfish may be well adapted to its current ecological niche, but without the ability to produce slightly different offspring it will eventually find itself in one in which it cannot survive.”

 It is perhaps, therefore, more appropriate to refer to Workplace as the offspring of FM.
 For now, the two coexist and are dependent upon each other.